Philip A. Philip, MD, PhD, FRCP, FABC

 Wayne State University School of Medicine

 Dr. Philip Philip received his medical degree from the University of Baghdad, College of Medicine in Iraq, and his PhD in clinical pharmacology and pharmacogenetics at the University of London Guy’s Hospital Medical School in the UK.
 He completed a residency at the University of Baghdad, and a fellowship in medical oncology at the University of Oxford and the MD Anderson Cancer Center in Houston, Texas.
-Dr. Philip is a professor of oncology and medicine at the Wayne State University School of Medicine and the Karmanos Cancer Center.
-He is the leader of the GI & neuroendocrine multidisciplinary team and vice president for medical affairs at the Karmanos Cancer Institute, as well as the Kathryn Cramer MD Endowed Professor in Cancer Research at Wayne State University School of Medicine in Detroit.
+Dr. Philip is Professor of Oncology, Pharmacology and Medicine, the Endowed Dr. Kathryn Cramer Professor of Cancer Research, as well as Vice President of Medical Affairs at the Karmanos Cancer Institute at Wayne State University School of Medicine in Detroit.

-Dr. Philip is USA board-certified in medical oncology and a fellow of the Royal College of Physicians in the UK.
-He is leader of hepatopancreatic biliary track, a member of planning committee of ASCO GI 2017, and chairs the pancreatic cancer committee at the Southwest Oncology Group (SWOG) and is a member of the International Liver Cancer Association and the American Society of Clinical Oncology, American Association for Cancer Research, and the Pharmacology and Molecular Mechanisms Group (PAMM) of the EORTC, among others.
+Dr. Philip is USA board-certified in medical oncology and is a fellow of the Royal College of Physicians in the UK.
+He is leader of hepatopancreatic biliary track, a member of planning committee of ASCO GI 2017, and chairs the pancreatic cancer committee at the Southwest Oncology Group (SWOG).
+In addition, he holds membership in the International Liver Cancer Association, American Pancreatic Association, American Society of Clinical Oncology, American Association for Cancer Research, and the Pharmacology and Molecular Mechanisms Group (PAMM) of the EORTC, among others.